 Agricultural Lands and Highly Productive Soils

 For the purposes of a SEQR review, it is suggested that agricultural lands be considered lands that currently have, or have had within the past 5 years, active agricultural activity on them.
-Land considered to be agricultural lands include, but are not limited to, those described in Agriculture & Markets Law 25-aa, § 301.2, 301.3, 301.13, 301.14, 301.15, and other sections, such as: livestock, woodlands, orchards, vineyards, tree nurseries, equine operations, apiaries, etc. For SEQR review, agricultural lands should not be restricted to the 7 acre thresholds found in some sections of Agriculture & Markets Law 25-aa.
+Land considered to be agricultural lands include, but are not limited to, those described in Agriculture & Markets Law 25-AA, § 301.2, 301.3, 301.13, 301.14, 301.15, and other sections, such as: livestock, woodlands, orchards, vineyards, tree nurseries, equine operations, apiaries, etc.

 Highly productive soils can be defined as those that are identified in a county soil survey as being prime farmlands, farmlands of statewide importance.
-Also, soil groups identified by the NY Department of Agriculture and Markets as Mineral Soil Groups 1 to 4 on the NYS Agriculture and Markets Soil Group Numbers page are considered to be highly productive soils.
+Also, soil groups identified by the NY Department of Agriculture and Markets as Mineral Soil Groups 1 to 4 are considered to be highly productive soils and can be found on the NYS Agriculture and Markets annual updated master list of agricultural soils.

 Answering Question E.3.b.

 If no part of the parcel has land currently used or recently used in agriculture (crops, pastures, and woodlands), then move on to question E.3c.